Tuberculosis (Bacterial infection with mycobacterial species) in Dogs

 Tuberculosis in dogs is a rare but serious bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. caused by mycobacteria, particularly Mycobacterium tuberculosis, Mycobacterium bovis, and Mycobacterium avium.
-This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can affect the respiratory tractThe respiratory tract includes the organs and structures involved in the breathing process, including the nose, pharynx, larynx, trachea, bronchi, and lungs., lymph nodes, and other organs of the dog.
+This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can affect the dog’s respiratory tractThe respiratory tract includes the organs and structures involved in the breathing process, including the nose, pharynx, larynx, trachea, bronchi, and lungs., lymph nodes, and other organs.

 The most important facts at a glance

 Tuberculosis in dogs is a zoonotic disease caused by mycobacteria that can affect both animals and humans.
-InfectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. usually occurs through contact with infected people or animals and can be ingested through respiration or consumption of contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
+InfectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. usually occurs through Contact with infected people or animals and can be acquired through respiration or ingestion of contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. food.
 The bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. form tubercles, nodule-like structures in the tissues, consisting of dead cells and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. surrounded by immune cellsImmune cells are specialized cells of the immune system that help to identify and fight pathogens and foreign substances.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease., surrounded by immune cellsImmune cells are specialized cells of the immune system that help to identify and fight pathogens and foreign substances.
 These include leukocytes such as lymphocytes (T cells and B cells), macrophages, and dendritic cells..
-Symptoms may include fever, cough, weight loss, and respiratoryRespiratory refers to breathing or the process of breathing.
+Symptoms can include Fever, Cough, Weight loss, and RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress.

 Causes

 Tuberculosis is a zoonotic disease, meaning it can be transmitted between animals and humans.
 Mycobacteria are gram-positive, acid-fast bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. that are able to survive in extreme conditions.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. that are able to survive under extreme conditions.
 These bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. are slow-growing, which makes diagnosis and treatment difficult.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. are slow-growing, which complicates diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. and treatment.

 The infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. leads to the formation of tubercles, which are nodule-like structures that form in the affected tissues.
 These tubercles consist of dead cells and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., surrounded by a layer of immune cellsImmune cells are specialized cells of the immune system that help to identify and fight pathogens and foreign substances.
 These include leukocytes such as lymphocytes (T cells and B cells), macrophages, and dendritic cells..
-The bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can spread throughout the body and affect various systems, making the symptoms varied and severe.
+The bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can spread throughout the body and affect various systems, making the symptoms diverse and severe.

 Symptoms